Lanzhou Gansu, China Travel Guide

 A modern venue hosting Chinese opera (Qinqiang), ballet, symphony concerts, and other theatrical productions.

-May feature traditional Chinese performances, local music, dance, or art exhibitions catering to local residents.
+May feature customary Chinese performances, local music, dance, or art exhibitions catering to local residents.

 Check official websites for temporary special exhibits or unique programming during your visit.

-Language barriers might require using a translation app for websites and information desks.
+Language barriers might require using a a translator app for online platforms and information desks.

 Lanzhou and its surrounding region are rich in old sites, offering a real link to China's ancient past, notably its role on the Silk Road.